-It’s estimated that there could be as many as a million vehicles that have sustained flood damage as a result of recent hurricanes.
+It’s estimated that there could be as many as a million vehicles that have sustained flood damage as a result of recent hurricanes and floods.
 Flood damaged vehicles are often transported well beyond their original region where consumers may be less aware.
-There have already been reports of flood damaged vehicles making their way into other markets and into the hands of unsuspecting customers.
+There have been many reports of flood damaged vehicles making their way into other markets and into the hands of unsuspecting customers.

 Insurance companies often declare flooded-out vehicles as a total loss, at which point the car should be issued a salvage title.
 Those titles are usually plainly marked as such, but in some states this warning is shown on the title as an obscure coded letter or number.
 In some cases, damaged cars are re-titled in states that have lax title laws.